aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.md

 The BigQuery sink connector uses the API to push the data.
 To enable
 them:

--   Go to the [GCP API & Services dashboard](https://console.cloud.google.com/apis) and click the **BigQuery API**.
+-   Go to the [Google Cloud API & Services dashboard](https://console.cloud.google.com/apis) and click the **BigQuery API**.
 -   Verify the BigQuery API is already enabled or follow the